zgoad1/PugG/README.md

 - player HP bar
 - obstacles that can hurt the player (just generic spikes or something for now)
 - implement the real art
-- audio manager [in progress by Zac]

 ***Art***
 - tile sets for house (background & foreground) [in progress by Sam]
-- fire hydrant sprite
 - see the list posted on Discord

 *( ) means optional goal, may become mandatory for next meeting*